elia/inesita-rb.github.io/_includes/layout.md

 end
 ```

-`outlet` is an component that will render all sub components.
+`outlet` is a component that will render all sub-components.
-With this layout all pages will include a `Navbar` component.
+With this layout, all pages will include a `Navbar` component.